martpie/next-with-error/README.md

 ```

 ⚠️ Be careful to add default values for your custom props in the `Error` component, as Next.js routing may bypass `next-with-error`'s behavior by showing the 404 page without the `message` variable (in this example).

+## Automatic Static Optimization

+> You have opted-out of Automatic Static Optimization due to `getInitialProps` in `pages/_app`

+This plugin, like most Higher-order-Component relying on extending the `_app` file, will opt-you-out of the Automatic Static Optimization of Next.js.
+This is a known trade-off to avoid declaring this HoC on each one of your pages.

+Things will probably change [once Next.js support for plugins will ship](https://github.com/zeit/next.js/issues/9133).